 Henderson is a medium-sized city located in the state of Kentucky.
-With a population of 28,890 people and nine constituent neighborhoods, Henderson is the tenth largest community in Kentucky.
+With a population of 27,981 people and 11 constituent neighborhoods, Henderson is the 14th largest community in Kentucky.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Henderson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Henderson is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Henderson who work in office and administrative support (14.57%), sales jobs (12.82%), and healthcare (7.32%).
+Unlike some cities, Henderson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Henderson are a mix of both white- and blue-collar jobs.
+Overall, Henderson is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Henderson who work in office and administrative support (10.65%), sales jobs (9.58%), and food service (7.06%).

-The citizens of Henderson are slightly less educated than the national average of 21.84% for the average city or town: 16.85% of adults in Henderson have a bachelor's degree or advanced degree
+The percentage of adults in Henderson who are college-educated is close to the national average for all communities of 21.84%: 17.58% of the adults in Henderson have a bachelor's degree or advanced degree.

 Henderson is a somewhat ethnically-diverse city.
 The people who call Henderson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Henderson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Henderson include Irish, English, African, and French .
+Important ancestries of people in Henderson include German, Irish, English, Scottish, and Italian.

 The most common language spoken in Henderson is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.